salbertson/craigsbliss/README.md

 craigsbliss
 ===========

-Rails app that notifies you with Craigslist updates
+Rails app that emails you Craigslist updates